kugg/jerkeby/content/posts/Prototype-Poisoning.md

 [Eran Hammer](https://github.com/hueniverse) writes a [lengthy article](https://www.fastify.io/docs/latest/Guides/Prototype-Poisoning/) about the devastating effect of prototype poisoning (at assignment initialization) in Joi and Hapi.
 Eran is, at the time, working with the Hapi community to research and act on a report from the engineering team at [Lob](https://www.lob.com/category/engineering).
 In the report, Lob engineering showed that they could bypass the schema validation in Joi using a client-supplied "`__proto__`" to sneak in values.

 This vulnerability is still at large in Hapi and Joi.
 The recommended solution is to wrap all incoming input in a "safer" JSON parser called [Bourne](https://www.npmjs.com/package/@hapi/bourne).
+The [test cases provided with bourne](https://github.com/hapijs/bourne/blob/master/test/index.js) demonstrates various methods on how to inject prototypes in JSON, bypassing rudimentary content filtering.

 In a [hapi GitHub issue](https://github.com/hapijs/hapi/issues/3916) Eran explains that:
 > If you use `onCredentials` or `onPostAuth` in your code, or if you use the `base64json` cookie encoding format, review your handling of `request.payload` and `request.state` objects to ensure your current (pre-patched) code is not at risk.